Tršice: Geography

 Tršice is located about 12 km southeast of Olomouc.
 It lies in the Nízký Jeseník range.
 The Olešnice Stream flows through the municipality.
-Tršice Reservoir is built on the stream.
+Tršice Reservoir is built on this stream.

 History

 The first written mention of Tršice is from 1282.
-A Gothic fortress in Tršice was rebuilt into a Renaissance residence in 1568.
+The Gothic fortress in Tršice was rebuilt into a Renaissance residence in 1568.

 Many people in this village helped to hide a Jewish family each during World War II.
 Six of them were given the honorific title of Righteous Among the Nations.

 Transport

 There are no railways or major roads passing through the municipality.